wbf22/ChatGpt-Bash-Script/README.md

 ```
 (Right now we only support adding one file though.
 So you'll have to do seperate messages to add more than one)

+If you're getting weird errors and feel brave enough to debug the script, you can run the script with the `-v` flag to see more debug info.

 Anyway hope this doesn't have too many bugs! enjoy